- Majors & Minors

 -Lauren Berkel '19, business administration

-Check out some of the alumni speakers from our 2017 event!
+Check out some of the alumni speaking at our 2018 event!

-Laura Baumann '13, quantitative project manager, Lightspeed Research
+Laura Baumann '13, senior project manager, Lightspeed Health

-Brad Bishop '90, executive vice president of production, Critical Content
+Brad Bishop '90, executive vice president, production, Critical Content

-Rhonda Bowen '81, owner and cross culture communications coach, Bells in (Germany)
+Rhonda Bowen '81, cross cultural communication coach, Bells (www.bowen-crossculture.com)

 Jeff Cooper '94, president and CEO, Expo Logic

-Molly Crouser '13, special events & marketing manager at Lancaster Chamber of Commerce
+Molly Crouser '13, special events & marketing manager, Lancaster Chamber

 Matt Curran '92, senior vice president, QBE North America